How to Build and Wear a $500 Post-Grad Wardrobe | Style Girlfriend

 For your off-duty days and nights, desert boots will be your best friend.
 In a neutral shade of brown or sand, these boots will look good with every pair of pants you own, can be dressed up or down and can be worn year-round—giving them major versatility points in contrast to your favorite sneakers.

 You can also head to stores like DSW and Nordstrom Rack looking for deals.
-We found the Clarks pair above at DSW for just $55.

 New grad necessity: A slim-fit suit